mttschltz/kittythinks/content/food-security-water.md

 Strategies for preventing the seemingly inevitable water problem have been further investigated by Werner Aeschbach-Hertig and Tom Gleeson in their 2012 paper _Regional strategies for the accelerating global problem of groundwater depletion⁴_.

+Aeschbach-Hertig and Gleeson start with a strong statement:

+> "_Technical approaches—such as water diversion, artiﬁcial groundwater recharge and effcient irrigation—have failed to balance regional groundwater budgets."_